nhejazi/txshift/README.md

-The `txshift` R package is designed to compute targeted maximum likelihood (TML) estimates of the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment and related causal parameters (Díaz and van der Laan (2012)).
-In particular, `txshift` implements and builds upon a simplified algorithm for the TML estimator proposed by Díaz and van der Laan (2018).
+The `txshift` R package is designed to compute targeted maximum likelihood (TML) estimates of the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment and related causal parameters (@diaz2012population).
+In particular, `txshift` implements and builds upon a simplified algorithm for the TML estimator proposed by Dı́az and van der Laan (2018).

 For many practical applications (e.g., vaccine efficacy trials), it is often the case that the observed data structure is generated under a